Key Takeaways

 - To prevent issues, create an estate plan, name beneficiaries, update instructions, and inform loved ones.

-Over the next few decades, Americans are expected to pass along trillions in wealth from one generation to the next.
-As all these assets change hands, not every transfer will work out smoothly.
-In fact, unclaimed inheritances — when someone dies and no one receives their property — are surprisingly common.
+Over the next few decades, Americans are expected to pass along trillions of dollars in wealth from one generation to the next.
+As these assets change hands, not every transfer goes as planned.
+Unclaimed inheritances, when someone dies and no one receives their property, are more common than many people realize.

 Here's a look at what happens in this scenario as well as some of the rules around intestate succession.